nemethconsulting/uw-rhs/docs/tut-create-team.md

 <a id="2"></a>
 ## Add your team using curl

+### Editing Notes
+  curl/json-server will create an 'id' for the team if the field is left out or labeled as null (in the former case, it appends the id to the bottom of the team resource array)

 1. Start with a `GET` call to see the list of current teams in the league database.